zhaime/zoehaime/content/home/experience.md

   date_start = "2021-12-01"
   date_end = ""
   description = """
+  Currently working on - the DIARY study and Digital Dialogues II:
+  Co-creation projects, working with children and young people and mental health professionals.
+The DIARY study aims to develop and pilot a journal-based intervention for improving online use amongst young people.
+The Digital Dialogues II study aims to build on the resources developed during Digital Dialogues I, to create a training package for mental health professionals on speaking to young people about their online use.

+  Responsibilities include:

+  * Ethics applications
+  * Recruiting and managing workshops
+  * Creation of topic guides/surveys
+  * Creating study documents
+  * Managing study finance
+  * Running day-to-day project work
+  * Contributing to dissemination output<br>

-  Currently working on - Digital Dialoges: a co-creation (with young people) art-based research project, aiming to produce resources for mental health practitioners to improve their ability to communicate with young people about the impact of the online world on mental health.<br>
+  Previously worked on - Digital Dialogues I: a co-creation (with young people) art-based research project, aiming to produce resources for mental health practitioners to improve their ability to communicate with young people about the impact of the online world on mental health.<br>

     Responsibilities include: